jlongster/outlet/README.rst

 Outlet is no longer being actively hacked on.
 It is used to test out new ideas here and there, but it is not actively maintained.

+I plan on writing a "post-mortem" of my experience, though this isn't necessarily dead, just frozen.
+I'll most likely come back and hack on cool ideas.
+It's just not something you should use, unless you want to play with compilers.

 Example
 -------